A-Level Business · Y12 + Y13 · Knowledge Organisers

 Real UK firm anchor

-JLR (Jaguar Land Rover) — JIT semiconductor shortage 2021–2023 caused thousands of finished vehicles to sit unfinished.
+JLR (Jaguar Land Rover) — JIT semiconductor shortage 2021–2023 left thousands of partially-built vehicles sitting in compounds awaiting chips, and order backlogs running into many months.
 Compare with Greggs, whose vertical supply chain (own bakeries) gave it resilience during similar disruptions.
 Sample question: "Evaluate the suitability of JIT for a UK car manufacturer in the post-Brexit supply environment."

 The Business School · KO 2 · Operations Management